SonuNM1/AlgoPocalypse/Numbers/Notes.md

     Example: Input: 12, 15 → Output: GCD = 3, LCM = 60

-- Factorial of a Number
+- Factorial of a Number         ✅

     Problem: Calculate the factorial of a number.

     Example: Input: 5 → Output: 120

--  Fibonacci Sequence
+-  Fibonacci Sequence       ✅

     Problem: Print the Fibonacci sequence up to 𝑛-th term.

     Example: Input: 5 → Output: 0, 1, 1, 2, 3

+- Fibonacci Sum             ✅

-- Check Perfect Number
+- Check Perfect Number      ✅

     Problem: Check if a number is a perfect number (sum of its proper divisors equals the number).

     Example: Input: 6 → Output: true

-- Find Factors of a Number
+- Find Factors of a Number  ✅

     Problem: Print all the factors of a number.

     Example: Input: 12 → Output: 1, 2, 3, 4, 6, 12

+- Proper divisor        ✅

 - Check for Power of Two